frappe/erpnext_documentation/user/manual/en/stock/articles/managing-batch-wise-inventory.md

 #### Delivery Note

 Define Batch in Delivery Note Item table.
-If Batch item is added under Product Bundle, you can update it's Batch No. in the Packing List table sa well.
+If Batch item is added under Product Bundle, you can update it's Batch No. in the Packing List table as well.

 <img alt="Batch in Delivery Note" class="screenshot" src="{{docs_base_url}}/assets/img/articles/batchwise-stock-3.png">